Communication Studies Faculty

 Location: NVC 8-240

-Elizabeth Minei joins Baruch as Assistant Professor of Communication, with research interests in leadership, high-reliability organizations, small-group/team communication, entrepreneurial issues, globalization and glocalization, and cyberterrorism.
-She is fascinated by the intersection between interpersonal and organizational communication, and frequently studies leadership, supervisor-subordinate communication, organizational learning, small business growth, and message framing processes.
-Professor Minei has received numerous teaching and research awards, including the Stanley L. Saxon Applied Research Award for her work assessing the communication practices between firefighters and the Ragan-Kramer-Wieder Qualitative Dissertation Award for her work with small businesses.
+Elizabeth Minei is an Associate Professor of Communication, with research interests in leadership, high-reliability organizations, small-group/team communication, entrepreneurial issues, globalization and glocalization, and cyberterrorism.
+She is fascinated by the intersection between interpersonal and organizational communication, and frequently studies High Reliability Teams (HRT’s), leadership, supervisor-subordinate communication, small business growth, and message framing processes.
+Professor Minei has received numerous research awards, including the Stanley L. Saxon Applied Research Award for her work assessing the communication practices between firefighters, and again for the interactions between supervisors and subordinates concerning illegitimate tasks.
+She also won the Ragan-Kramer-Wieder Qualitative Dissertation Award for her work with small businesses.

 PhD, University of Oklahoma, Organizational and Interpersonal Communication